-We drive on to cross the amazing Rion Bridge which is one of the world’s longest multi-span cable-stayed bridges and the longest of the fully suspended type.
+Our target for the late afternoon is to reach Delphi by crossing the amazing Rion Bridge (and Rio Castle) which is one of the world’s longest multi-span cable-stayed bridges and the longest of the fully suspended type.
 It crosses the Gulf of Corinth linking the Peloponnese peninsula to mainland Greece by road.
-After exploring DELPHI we finally overnight at a surprise location away from the many tourist traps of the area.

 The Archaeological Site & Museum of DELPHI, one of the most important in Greece, exhibits the history of the Delphic sanctuary with the most famous ancient Greek oracle.
 Its rich collections are comprised primarily of architectural sculptures, statues, and minor objects donated to the sanctuary.
 These reflect its religious, political, and artistic activities from its early years, in the eighth century BC to its decline in Late Antiquity.